EDI API Server Installation

 • SERVER_SSL_CERTIFICATE: path to your X.509 certificate file, e.g., ./etc/ssl/certificate.crt

-• SERVER_SSL_CERTIFICATEPRIVATEKEY: path to the file containing your private key, e.g., /etc/ssl/private.key
+• SERVER_SSL_CERTIFICATEPRIVATEKEY: path to the file containing your private key, e.g., ./etc/ssl/private.key

 • SERVER_SSL_CERTIFICATEPRIVATEKEYPASSWORD: the key file’s password if it’s password-protected

-See this docker compose file or this shell script for an example.
+See this Docker compose file or this shell script for an example.